GeoPyTool/GeoPyTool/docs/Introduction.md

 If you don't understand how that works at all, don't expect us to figure it out by ourselves.
 I am certainly not smarter than you, even much worse than you.

-## Get GeoPyTool

-This section used to be called "Installation".
-While, in fact you almost need no Installation to use the packed application of GeoPyTool.
-The latest download links can be found at the [Download page](https://github.com/GeoPyTool/GeoPyTool/blob/master/Download.md).

-If you want to use GeoPyTool as a module inside Python, then you might need to read the detailed guide at [Installation Guide For Expert](http://geopytool.com/installation-expert.html).

 ### For Mac Users